DanNixon/VOCALOID_Announcer/README.md

 - Ideally there should be either a quarter note or eighth note spacing between the start of a region and the first note and between the end of one region and the start of the next

+## Tips

+- If running within a VM and sound quality is poor, suspect the VM first